department-of-veterans-affairs/va.gov-team/user-research/Study 6/P12 notes.md

 ### Response

-- it would be under disability
+- "it would be under disability"
 - disailbity links, clicked on learn more
 - used left nav to click evidence needed
-- using related links at the bottom, scrolled back up, stuck on how to ghater evidence page
+- using related links at the bottom, scrolled back up, stuck on how to gather evidence page
 - clicked claim types in left navigation
-- followed related link to VA decision ready claims
+- followed related link to VA decision-ready claims
-- made it to disability benefits eligibility
+- made it to disability benefits - eligibility
 - clicked on special claims in left navigation

+**SUCCESS**

 ## Second Task: Disability Upload Docs - 5 minutes